 Careers & Industry

 The Berkeley MSSE degree prepares students for careers in computational science, data science, machine learning, and software engineering.
 The program is designed to train students with backgrounds in chemistry, physics, biology, computer science, or from other physical science disciplines.
-The MSSE provides students with the tools, software engineering practices, plus leadership, management, and entrepreneurial skills needed to create or lead science- or engineering-based enterprises.
+The MSSE provides students with the tools, software engineering practices, plus leadership, management, and entrepreneurial skills needed to create or lead science or engineering-based enterprises, and beyond.

 With its focus on Computational Molecular Science, MSSE prepares you for Software Engineering, Data Science, Machine Learning, and Research Scientist roles in high-demand fields such as Computational Chemistry, Cheminformatics, Computational Biology and Biochemistry, Bioinformatics, Computational Physics, Computational Material Science, Quantum Computational Chemistry, Nanotechnology, and other Computational Science fields.